Tensor Computation of Euler Characteristic Functions and Transforms: Acknowledgements

-Computational efforts were performed on the Tempest High Performance Computing System, operated and supported by University Information Technology Research Cyberinfrastructure (RRID:SCR\_026229) at Montana State University.
-ChatGPT was used in a brain-storming and debugging capacity for this work.
+We thank Jack Ruder and Jacob Sriraman for their valuable assistance in developing and refining portions of the methodology and code used in this work.
+Computational efforts were performed on the Tempest High Performance Computing System, operated and supported by the University Information Technology Research Cyberinfrastructure (RRID:SCR\_026229) at Montana State University.